Mariners vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Julio Rodriguez, Corbin Carroll and others in the Seattle Mariners-Arizona Diamondbacks matchup at Chase Field on Saturday at 8:10 PM ET.
+Sportsbooks have listed player props for Corbin Carroll, Julio Rodriguez and others when the Arizona Diamondbacks host the Seattle Mariners at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!